Alwin8/Blog-automato/README.md

 ## Running the Script
 1. **Add Api keys**

    You need to configure the script with your API keys and tokens.
-Edit the script and replace the placeholder values with your actual keys:
+Edit the script and replace the placeholder values with your actual keys in blogautomated.py:

    ```bash
    YOUTUBE_API_KEY = 'YOUR_YOUTUBE_API_KEY' # get from google credentials